 Dog Mountain is a great snowshoe trail in Mount Seymour Provincial Park.
 The trek is fairly easy, and as such is a great place to head for a comfortable trek during the winter months.
 The trail has some ups and downs along with the odd awkward section, but overall this is a flat and beginner-friendly snowshoe trail.
 There are plenty of markers and the trail is well used so your chances of straying off-course are minimal.

 If you’ve never been on snowshoes before, a trip out to Dog Mountain is the perfect place to see what the hype is all about.
-Maintained by BC Parks, the Dog Mountain trail is free to use and dogs are allowed.
+Maintained by Metro Vancouver, the Dog Mountain trail is free to use and dogs are allowed.
 All these factors make a Dog Mountain snowshoe the perfect family outing.
 Not to mention the spectacular view of Vancouver from the summit.

 The summer version of the Dog Mountain guide can be found here.